 Why Do We Need Research?

-Childhood cancer remains the biggest medical cause of death of children in the UK.
-The survival rates of childhood cancer need to be improved.
-To do this, there is a lot more to be done.
-Rates are being improved through:
+Childhood cancer remains the biggest medical cause of death of children in the UK, so there is a lot more that needs to be done.
+Survival rates will improve by:

 - Working to diagnose children earlier